 Windsor and Swinley Forests, which make up 50 per cent of the estate, evolved from one of the large royal hunting forests, but today have an important commercial, recreational and environmental role.

 Historically the timber from these forests was used for ship construction and building; a concerned Queen Elizabeth I instructed that oak plantations be established on the estate by acorn sowing.
 Today the forest is managed under a multi-purpose policy, integrating the conservation of wildlife, timber production and public access.
 Wherever possible, major construction projects on the estate utilise our own home grown timber.

 The forests are certified by the Forest Stewardship Council®.

 Through selective felling and thinning, approximately 12,000 tonnes of timber will be produced every year from 2012-2016.
 This timber will be allocated to a number of uses, ranging from construction through to biofuel provision.

-Public access and recreation
+Public access and leisure

 The use of our forest as an important recreational destination sees over 600,000 visits a year, mainly to The Look Out visitor centre near Bracknell.